-If you have not yet registered for the free Encore, please sign up here.
+If you have not yet registered for the free Summit Highlights, click here to register now.

-If you have not yet registered for the free 9-day Summit, please sign up here.
+If you have not yet registered for the free Encore, click here to register now.

-If you have not yet registered for the free Summit Highlights, please sign up here.
+If you have not yet registered for the free 9-day Summit, click here to register now.

 Integration Practices